near/nearcore/docs/network.md

 ### 2.2 `RoutingTableActor`
 `RoutingTableActor` maintain view of the `P2P network` represented by set of nodes and edges.

-In case a message needs to be sent between two nodes, let's call them `A` and `B`.
+In case a message needs to be sent between two nodes, that can be done directly through `Tcp` connection.
-If nodes `A` and `B` are connected then the message can be sent directly.
-However, if there aren't a node `C` needs to be chosen to forward message from `A` to `B`.
-This may be a direct or indirect route. `RoutingTableActor` is responsible for computing such set of nodes `C` that meets the criteria.
+Otherwise, `RoutingTableActor` is responsible for ping the best path between them.

 Responsibilities:
 - keep set of all edges of `P2P network` called routing table